codecrafters-io/build-your-own-redis/stage_descriptions/auth-02-gx8.md

 ...
 ```

-The command expects the response to be a nested RESP array of property name-value pairs for a user:
+The return value is nested RESP array of property name-value pairs for a user:

 ```bash
 [property_name_1, property_value_1, property_name_2, property_value_2, ...]